seqscope/NovaScope/docs/getting_started/prep_input.md

 #      partition: standard
 #      threads: 10
 #      memory: 70000m
+#  dge2sdge:
+#      layout: null          ## If absent, the layout file in the info/assets/layout_per_section_basis/layout.1x1.tsv will be used for RGB plots.
-#  gene_visual: None         ## If you have a specific set of genes to visualize, specify the path to a file containing a list of gene names (one per line) here.
+#  gene_visual: null         ## If you have a specific set of genes to visualize, specify the path to a file containing a list of gene names (one per line) here.
 By default, the top five genes with the highest expression are visualized.
 #  visualization:
 #    drawxy:
 #      coord_per_pixel: 1000